openstack/taskflow/doc/source/states.rst

-**RUNNING** - When an engine running the task starts to execute the task, the engine will transition the task to the ``RUNNING`` state, and the task will stay in this state until the tasks :py:meth:`~taskflow.task.BaseTask.execute` method returns.
+**RUNNING** - When an engine running the task starts to execute the task, the engine will transition the task to the ``RUNNING`` state, and the task will stay in this state until the tasks :py:meth:`~taskflow.atom.Atom.execute` method returns.

-**SUCCESS** - The engine running the task transitions the task to this state after the task has finished successfully (ie no exception/s were raised during running its :py:meth:`~taskflow.task.BaseTask.execute` method).
+**SUCCESS** - The engine running the task transitions the task to this state after the task has finished successfully (ie no exception/s were raised during running its :py:meth:`~taskflow.atom.Atom.execute` method).

-**FAILURE** - The engine running the task transitions the task to this state after it has finished with an error (ie exception/s were raised during running its :py:meth:`~taskflow.task.BaseTask.execute` method).
+**FAILURE** - The engine running the task transitions the task to this state after it has finished with an error (ie exception/s were raised during running its :py:meth:`~taskflow.atom.Atom.execute` method).

-**REVERT_FAILURE** - The engine running the task transitions the task to this state after it has finished with an error (ie exception/s were raised during running its :py:meth:`~taskflow.task.BaseTask.revert` method).
+**REVERT_FAILURE** - The engine running the task transitions the task to this state after it has finished with an error (ie exception/s were raised during running its :py:meth:`~taskflow.atom.Atom.revert` method).

-**REVERTING** - The engine running a task transitions the task to this state when the containing flow the engine is running starts to revert and its :py:meth:`~taskflow.task.BaseTask.revert` method is called.
+**REVERTING** - The engine running a task transitions the task to this state when the containing flow the engine is running starts to revert and its :py:meth:`~taskflow.atom.Atom.revert` method is called.
 Only tasks in the ``SUCCESS`` or ``FAILURE`` state can be reverted.
 If this method fails (ie raises an exception), the task goes to the ``REVERT_FAILURE`` state.

-**REVERTED** - The engine running the task transitions the task to this state after it has successfully reverted the task (ie no exception/s were raised during running its :py:meth:`~taskflow.task.BaseTask.revert` method).
+**REVERTED** - The engine running the task transitions the task to this state after it has successfully reverted the task (ie no exception/s were raised during running its :py:meth:`~taskflow.atom.Atom.revert` method).

 Retry
 =====